claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	![[Pasted image 20241003143946.png]]

 #### With Load Balancer
-- For every container, the container port is mapped to a random free port on the hots (instance).
+- For every container, the container port is mapped to a random free port on the host (instance).
 So the application running inside that container will be reached by the ALB on that random port.
 - **Dynamic Host Port Mapping** - Once the ALB is registered to a service in the ECS cluster, it will automatically find the right port on the EC2 Instances.
 This only works with ALB, not CLB.
 - You **must allow on the EC2 instance’s security group any port from the ALB security group** because it may attach on any port
 ### ECS Fargate